 In the summer of 1990, my adoptive mom gave me enough information for me to begin my search – my search for that lost part of myself.
 She told me that my birth mom had wanted to meet me for many years.
 She would come to New Orleans occasionally and contact the family about meeting me.
 I was so excited to know that she wanted to know me.
-Without the advent of internet and the amazing technology we now have today, my search was difficult.
+Without the advent of the internet and the amazing technology we now have today, my search was difficult.
 I spent many months making phone calls and searching records.

 On January 22, 1991, I went to the genealogy department of the downtown Library in Dallas, Texas.
 I spoke with the librarian about my search, but was told they were quite limited with recent information.
 Further, census information is not made public for seventy years, which meant census information taken during my lifetime could aid my search was not available to me.
 My heart sank within me.
 “But I do have a few states on file with some current stuff,” the librarian told me, hoping to lift my spirits.
 The librarian left to go look up the files in another room.
 My heart raced with excitement, after all these years I am now closer than ever to finding my birth mom.

 A short while later, the librarian somewhat reluctantly walked over to me and handed me a paper.
 To my absolute shock, it was something that I had never expected, nor was I prepared for.
 I read the words “DEATH CERTIFICATE”.
 It was my mother’s death certificate.
 Emotion overwhelmed me, this successful search gave me joy, but the finality of the word “death” washed over me like a tidal wave, I was overcome with grief and tears raced down my face.

 When I regained my composure, I examined the document.
 Alameda County was mentioned.
 That evening I was able to get a telephone listing in the county stated on the certificate, for a “C. Holter” If I contacted any of my siblings would they even want to know me?
 Would I be rejected?
 Would I be accused of trying to ruin their lives by wanting to meet them, know them?
 What if the wonderful people I envisioned turned out to be mean and hateful?
 I knew that my birth mother had wanted to meet me, but I just didn’t know if anyone else would.
 The questions running through my mind seemed to be endless.